pzmarzly/x11-input-supercharger/README.md

 button_id = 3

 # Click using keyboard.
 Active only until `timeout_ms` has passed since
 # the last time any of grabbed devices was used.
+Remove/comment out
+# whole section if you don't want it.
 [keyboard_click]
 # Delay activation on program startup.
 warmup_ms = 500